 Coffee naturally contains a variety of compounds including caffeine, antioxidants and diterpenes.
-These contribute not only to the unique flavour but also to the well-researched effects of coffee on health.
+These contribute not only to the unique flavour but also to the well-researched physiological effects of coffee.

 Coffee naturally contains a variety of compounds that display antioxidant properties.
-These include chlorogenic acids and melanoidins which can deactivate oxidants, and N-methylpyridinium, which can boost cell defence mechanisms8,9,10,11.
+These include chlorogenic acids and melanoidins, which may help to deactivate oxidants8-16.

-- A number of studies have shown an increase in blood antioxidant levels after consumption of coffee12,13,14,15,16.
+- A number of studies have shown an increase in blood antioxidant levels after consumption of coffee12-16.

 - Several factors (including level of roast, additives including milk or sugar, and the ratio of coffee to water) make it difficult to attribute these increases in blood antioxidant levels to specific compounds in coffee.

 The diterpenes, cafestol and kahweol, are both naturally present in the oil contained in coffee.
-Studies have shown that high consumption of these compounds can raise serum levels of total and LDL cholesterol17.
+Research suggests that high consumption of these compounds can raise serum levels of total and LDL cholesterol17.

 - The impact is largely related to the method of brewing since these compounds are largely retained in the paper filter in filtered coffee, but pass into the brew in Scandinavian boiled coffee, Cafètiere (plunger pot), Greek and Turkish coffee17,18.

 - Soluble coffee contains virtually none of these cholesterol-raising compounds18.
-Moderate consumption of espresso (2-3 cups) also has negligible effects, as levels are lower than unfiltered coffee and serving sizes are smaller.
+Moderate consumption of espresso (around 2-3 cups) also has negligible effects, as levels are lower than unfiltered coffee and serving sizes are smaller.

-- Some studies suggest that diterpenes may also have a protective role against some cancers, including colorectal cancer19, although further research is required before any conclusions can be reached.
+- Some studies suggest that diterpenes may also have a protective role against some cancers, although further research is required before any conclusions can be reached19.